Lighty is a PostgreSQL database monitoring and performance monitoring software.

 |Ctrl + O||Displays the options window|

 Lighty uses floating windows on its GUI.
-These windows can be grouped, displaced on one edge of the main window, resized, hidden.
-Some can be maximized by double clicking on the title bar or icon.
+These windows can be grouped, moved to the edges of the main window, resized, hidden.
+Some can be maximized by double-clicking on the title bar or icon.

 |Window||Can be maximized||Can be Moved|